shaheryarshaikh1011/hms/README.md

 ## Disadvantages of traditional record-keeping

-* 	book-based records have no security they can be easily modified.
+* 	Book-based records have no security they can be easily modified.
-* 	records can be lost due to calamities like floods , fire ,earthquakes.
+* 	Records can be lost due to calamities like floods , fire ,earthquakes.
-* 	suppose the hospital has two branches and a patient visits branch A for his first appointment and then branch B for his second appointment, then his data will only be at branch one which would have to be copied entirely at branch B  hence recursion issue happens.
+* 	Suppose the hospital has two branches and a patient visits branch A for his first appointment and then branch B for his second appointment, then his data will only be at branch one which would have to be copied entirely at branch B  hence recursion issue happens.
-* data at either branches may be different because data will get updated at different times, hence this is also a disadvantage as data will not be consistent.
+*   Data at either branch may be different because data will get updated at different times, hence this is also a disadvantage as data will not be consistent.

 ## Advantages of hms web-app

-* no need of different people at different branches to manage the data, single person i.e. the Admin  will be able to manage data of all the branches.
+* No need for different people at different branches to manage the data, a single person i.e. the Admin will be able to manage data of all the branches.
-* it helps to reduce cost as data is computerized instead of paper-book  based system.
+* It helps to reduce cost as data is computerized instead of a paper-book based system
-* increases data security as only people having credentials i.e. login id and password can access the data.
+* Increases data security as only people having credentials i.e. login id and password can access the data.
-* it reduces human errors such as wrong appointment time, date or wrong doctor and patient details.
+* It reduces human errors such as wrong appointment time, date, or wrong doctor and patient details.
-* accessing data is very easy, using the software data can be accessed anywhere in the world using internet
+* Accessing data is very easy, using the software data can be accessed anywhere in the world using the internet